Anthony Limbrick

-Anthony Limbrick (born 9 April 1983) is an Australian professional football manager and former player, who was most recently manager of Cymru Premier club The New Saints.
+Anthony Limbrick (born 9 April 1983) is an Australian professional football manager and former player who was most recently manager of National League side Hartlepool United.

 As a player, Limbrick played at a semi-professional level for Australian sides Riverside Olympic, Bundaberg Waves and Rochedale Rovers before emigrating to England in 2005 where he featured for non-league sides Northwood and Wingate & Finchley.
-Since moving into coaching he has notably worked for Premier League sides Southampton and West Ham United as well as the England under-17's.
+Since moving into coaching he has worked for Premier League sides Southampton and West Ham United as well as the England under-17s.
 He was appointed manager of Woking in 2017 before a spell as Ian Holloway's assistant manager at Grimsby Town.
-Limbrick is one of few notable Australian managers who have coached in the United Kingdom, others including Ange Postecoglou of Celtic and Harry Kewell, formerly of Football League sides such as Barnet.

 Club career

 Born in Hobart, Tasmania, Limbrick later moved to Launceston, attending Riverside High School.
 During Limbrick's time in Tasmania, he played for Riverside Olympic, before moving to Queensland on mainland Australia, playing for Bundaberg Waves and Rochedale Rovers.
 Limbrick later played Non-League football in England for Northwood and Wingate & Finchley, before a broken leg ended his playing career.